ykxxx/MONEY-ASAP/index.md

 ```

-#### Feature Engineering
+### Feature Engineering

-Nest we would like to proceed to the feature engineering stage.
+Next we would like to proceed to the feature engineering stage.
 Since we are building the linear regression model to use it as the base salary predictor for our Shiny App, we can only include features that we want users to input for their salary prediction.
 This means that we cannot use feature such as `dmaid` in the model since we don't know what this feature represent.
 So after looking at our EDA plots, we decided to choose 6 features: `title`, `company`, `yearsatcompany`, `yearsofexperience`, `Education`, and `Race` as our features.

 Considering the ease of calculation for our Shiny App Predictor, we also decided to use a categorical encoding for each feature instead of one-hot encoding, even though empirically one-hot encoding may yield better results.